 BANDED Lesson 5 will introduce students to the basics of a rhythmic pattern called “clave”, named after the traditional two-stick percussion instrument.
 There are two basic types of clave: son or rumba clave.
 Most Afro-Cuban styles of music are built around one version of the clave pattern, which is fixed and repeated throughout the song, and forms the foundation for percussionists, as well as the other musicians in the ensemble.
 Watch the video to view how Zili Misik incorporates clave patterns into their music.
-Request a PULSE demo account now to view endless interactive contemporary music education materials.
+Create a PULSE account to view endless interactive contemporary music education materials.

 - Students will research and discuss the history of clave and its role in various styles of Afro-Cuban music.